B.S. in human communication sciences, Northwestern University, 1999

 M.S. in learning disabilities, Northwestern University, 2001

 Ph.D. in communication sciences and disorders-learning disabilities, Northwestern University, 2004

-Terry’s research interests concern young children with and without learning disabilities who struggle to acquire language and literacy skills, in particular children from culturally and linguistically diverse backgrounds.
-The overwhelming majority of that work has focused on African-American children in preschool through third grade who speak non-mainstream American English (NMAE) dialects and who live in low-income or working class households, and has included experimental, intervention and evaluation studies of reading, writing and oral language skills, instruction and professional development.
+Terry’s research interests concern young children with and without disabilities who struggle to acquire language and literacy skills, in particular children from culturally and linguistically diverse backgrounds and children living in poverty.
+The overwhelming majority of that work has focused on African-American children in preschool through 3rd grade who speak non-mainstream American English dialects and who attend early childhood centers and schools in urban areas.
+Her research and scholarly activities have included experimental, intervention and evaluation studies of reading, writing and oral language skills, instruction and professional development.

-Terry completed her undergraduate and graduate studies at Northwestern University (Evanston, IL) communication sciences and disorders with an emphasis in learning disabilities.
+Terry completed her undergraduate and graduate studies at Northwestern University in Communication Sciences and Disorders with an emphasis in Learning Disabilities.

 Mansour, S, & Terry, N.P. (in press).
 Phonological awareness skills of young African American English speakers.
 Reading and Writing: An Interdisciplinary Journal.

 Terry, N. P., Mills, M., Bingham, G., Mansour, S., & Marencin, N. (in press).
 Oral narrative skills of African American pre-kindergarteners who speak Nonmainstream American English.
 Language, Speech, and Hearing Services in Schools.